UW-Hydro/VIC/README.txt

 	Description:

 	Modified to initialize ice[] for all soil layers before computing available moisture (to avoid using uninitialized values later on).
+TJB

 Uninitialized value of mixdepth in solve_lake()